Leapus/hamcreek/README.md

 hamcereek v0.1
 --------------

+DISCLAIMER:
+1) You understand that this program automates the generation of channel definitions and configurations for radio transcievers.
+2) You understand that the acceptable usage of RF or radio bands is usually regulated by the government, and that limitations imposed, among others, may include frequency, transmitter power, modulation type, signal bandwidth, content type, and: stipulations against encryption, repeating, networking, or coupling to other networks or mediums (telephone, internet, etc.)
+3) You understand that your rights to transmit, and maybe even recieve, could be dependent on licensing and certification in your jurisdiction
+4) It's your responsibility to check the resulting configuration of your radio to ensure that operation of your radio does not violate the law

+ANYWAY...

 hamcreek is going to be an open-ended amateur radio configuration converter, assuming anyone else contributes to it, because I only have one radio to test and develop for, for the forseeable future.
 Currently this only does one conversion:
 It converts channel definitions from CHIRP CSV format to the CSV import format used by the DJ-MD5XT(G) CPS software.